 Credit for CLEP and DSST (formerly DANTES) Examinations

 Antioch University Los Angeles recognizes some credits earned through College-Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST) testing.
 CLEP and DSST credit is only for lower division learning which is normally undertaken early in the student's academic program.
-Students with CLEP or DSST scores should request that score reports be sent directly to the Office of the Registrar.
-The Registrar will determine credit eligibility.
+Students with CLEP or DSST scores should request that score reports be sent directly to the Office of the University Registrar who will determine credit eligibility.

 Credit from the U.S. Armed Forces